-Residents must spend about 25 to 75% for the residency programs of the at least three year program in a poultry practice or diagnostic institution dealing with the different aspects of poultry diseases under the direction of a Diplomate of the ECPVS, eventually assisted by other experienced persons as defined by the Credentials Committee.
+Residents must spend about 25 to 75% of their residency program in a poultry practice or diagnostic institution dealing with the different aspects of poultry diseases under the direction of a Diplomate of the ECPVS or equivalent.

 The Resident must spend 50% of his/her time with a Diplomate of ECPVS to gain a training in post-mortem techniques, sample collection, sample packaging/transport, processing in the laboratory including routine bacteriological, parasitological, serological and virological methods, evaluating pathological and serological findings, understanding of all relevant terminology and nomenclature.
 Residents should attend conferences and/or seminars dealing with laboratory methods, even if the subject being discussed does not always originate from poultry species.